 Bike: A smorgasbord of different bike styles will get the job done.
 There is a good argument to be made that a hardtail mountain bike set-up is ideal by providing the most comfort for a trip of this length.
 No need for overly fat tires – anything in the 2.1 to 2.3-inch range will do the trick.
 A drop-bar gravel bike will work as well if you don’t mind being underbiked in a few of the rougher stretches.
 Ideally, if going with this bike choice it should be outfitted with 650B or 29-inch wheels.
 If riding with 700 wheels make sure it’s outfitted with the fattest rubber possible for the added support on long descents.
 And consider your gearing carefully as the elevation gain on this route is legit – roughly 115,000 feet (35,000 meters).
 So you need to set up your bike with generous gearing.
 You’ll most certainly burn through a set or two of brake pads so be sure to pack spares.

 Bogota Riding: If possible, plan to start riding this route on a Sunday.
 This way you can take advantage of Bogota’s forward-thinking Ciclovia.
 On Sundays, many miles of streets usually packed with vehicles are taken over by cyclists and pedestrians.
 It’s much safer (and fun!) to ride out of the city with the masses on roads that are closed to vehicular traffic.
 At other times, try to take advantage of the large network of separated bike lanes that populate the city.
+(Looks like there is an initiative for Bogota to keep on adding to their bike lane infrastructure.)
 For safety reasons, this is not a city where you should be exploring alleyways on two-wheels.